Dentrax/ExtensionCleaner/README.md

 ## Copyright & Licensing

-The base project code is copyrighted by Furkan 'Dentrax' Türkal and is covered by single licence.
+The base project code is copyrighted by Furkan 'Dentrax' Tï¿½rkal and is covered by single licence.

 All program code (i.e. .vb, .resx) is licensed under MIT License unless otherwise specified.
 Please see the **[LICENSE.md](https://github.com/Dentrax/ExtensionCleaner/blob/master/LICENSE)** file for more information.